-Columnist focusing on policy, culture and social science Education: Thomas Edison State University, BA in economics; Florida Atlantic University, MA in economics; Rand Graduate School, PhD in policy analysis
+Columnist focusing on happiness, culture and public policy Education: Thomas Edison State University, BA in economics; Florida Atlantic University, MA in economics; Rand Graduate School, PhD in policy analysis

-Arthur Brooks is a Washington Post columnist, the president of the American Enterprise Institute and author of the book "Love Your Enemies."
+Arthur Brooks is a Washington Post columnist, professor of public leadership at the Harvard Kennedy School, senior fellow at the Harvard Business School and author of the bestseller "Love Your Enemies."

-In 2009, Brooks became president of AEI.
-Over the past decade he has been a contributing opinion writer for the New York Times, has hosted the Vox Media podcast “The Arthur Brooks Show” and has published four books, including the New York Times bestsellers "The Conservative Heart" and "The Road to Freedom."
-He gives more than 150 speeches per year around the United States, Europe and Asia.
+In 2009, Brooks became president of the American Enterprise Institute, a position he held for a decade.
+During that period he was a contributing opinion writer for the New York Times, hosted the Vox Media podcast “The Arthur Brooks Show” and published four books, including the national bestsellers “Love Your Enemies,” ”The Conservative Heart,” and "The Road to Freedom."

 Foreign languages spoken: Spanish, Catalan Books by Arthur C. Brooks: